-Sitting on the swing seat in the shade of the cloistered courtyard sipping my mojito, I gaze at the most perfect Banyan tree which is the centrepiece of this elegant oasis of sophistication amid the hustle and bustle of downtown Siem Reap.
+Sitting on the swing seat in the shade of the cloistered courtyard sipping my mojito at the Park Hyatt Siem Reap, I gaze at the most perfect Banyan tree which is the centerpiece of this elegant oasis of sophistication amid the hustle and bustle of downtown Siem Reap.
 Small birds hop to and fro pecking for ants around the pool.
-A small woman in dark green uniform and broad brimmed hat slowly sweeps away the few fallen leaves from last night.
-I’ve been here since breakfast and it’s now just after noon.
+A small woman in a dark green uniform and broad-brimmed hat slowly sweeps away the few fallen leaves from last night.
+I’ve been here since breakfast and it’s now just afternoon.
 The atmosphere is perfect and I don’t want this moment to end.

 It was a good breakfast.
-Mr Pisith cooks excellent traditional Cambodian food, following his grandmother’s recipes.
+Mr. Pisith cooks excellent traditional Cambodian food, following his grandmother’s recipes.
 His father before him was also a chef at this hotel.
-Mr Pisith, Cambodian noodle soup and the banyan tree, all perennial.
+Mr. Pisith, Cambodian noodle soup, and the banyan tree, all perennial.
 All timeless.
 If only I could stay forever.
-I have fallen in love with this hotel to the extent that I fantasise about having my ashes spread under the banyan tree at the full moon.
+I have fallen in love with this hotel to the extent that I fantasize about having my ashes spread under the banyan tree at the full moon.
 To become part of this place, this serenity, what better ending could there be?

 If you want to get to know this crazy, hurly-burly town with the big smile but have a quiet, luxurious hotel to retreat to, you couldn’t do better than the Park Hyatt.
 Slap bang in the middle of town, walking distance from everything including the famous (infamous?)
 Pub Street but hidden within plain white walls concealing a haven of tranquility and elegance.
 There is even a bakery shop, open to the public selling french style bread with a sing-song musical crust.

 The smallest room is 35 sqm and beautifully furnished in a modern take on Khmer style.
-All rooms are very well appointed with Nespresso machines, effective aircon, marble bathrooms, wi-fi large screen TV and everything else that spells luxury.
-View rooms have a view of the courtyard and are quieter than the outward facing rooms.
+All rooms are very well appointed with Nespresso machines, an effective aircon, marble bathrooms, Wi-Fi large screen TV, and everything else that spells luxury.
+View rooms have a view of the courtyard and are quieter than the outward-facing rooms.
 Suites range from the 71sqm Park Suite King to the Presidential Suite.
-Our favourite though is the Park Executive Suite – there are only four and one of them has two bedrooms.
+Our favorite though is the Park Executive Suite – there are only four and one of them has two bedrooms.
 Each has its own courtyard and private plunge pool, which is exactly what you need when you have survived the humidity at the temples.

-There is just one restaurant for the 104 guest rooms but it is a very good one and three course dinner can be as little as $25pp.
+There is just one restaurant for the 104 guest rooms but it is a very good one and a three-course dinner can be as little as $25 USD per person.
 There are always special offers on wine (including Champagne) and dinner is accompanied by a very tasteful display of traditional Khmer dance and music three times per week.
 The lounge is a beautiful and cool place for cocktails or meetings and the hotel shop displays some truly fantastic Khmer artworks to admire or purchase.
 They support a local art charity too.

-This hotel is so good we have twice cancelled other plans to come back here and we will keep coming back for many years.
+This hotel is so good we have twice canceled other plans to come back here and we will keep coming back for many years.